odedia/tpcf-workshop/README.md

 Hint: CacheEvict annotation

-## 8 - Caching on PCF
+## 8 - Caching on TPCF

 Key points:
 * Spring Boot Redis
 * CF MarketPlace / Service Broker
 * Binding Services to App Instances
-* Creating a Redis Instance in PCF
+* Creating a Redis Instance in TPCF

 ### 8.1 - Add the Spring Boot Redis and commons-pool dependencies to your build script.